verrazzano/docs/content/en/docs/monitoring/oci-logging/oci-logging.md

 ```
 $ kubectl logs -n verrazzano-system -l app=fluentd --tail=-1
 ```
-If you see "not authorized" error messages, then there is likely a problem with the OCI Dynamic Group or IAM policy that is preventing the Fluentd plugin from communicating with the OCI API.
+If you see "not authorized" error messages, then there is likely a problem with the OCI Dynamic Group or IAM policy that is preventing the Fluentd plug-in from communicating with the OCI API.

 To ensure the appropriate permissions are in place, review the OCI Logging [required permissions](https://docs.oracle.com/en-us/iaas/Content/Logging/Task/managinglogs.htm#required_permissions_logs_groups) documentation.